danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

   .
 ```

+To re-emphasize the note from the beginning of this post, using `ARG` in this way is only suitable for a development image that will never be made public.
+This is because the `ARG` values become part of the image and are viewable in the output of the `docker history` command.
+If you need build-time secrets for a production image, see the Docker documentation on [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information).

 <aside class="markdown-aside">
 You may be wondering why not use <a class="markdown-link" href="https://docs.docker.com/engine/reference/builder/#env">ENV</a>?
 The reason is Docker does not provide a way to dynamically set ENV values during the build process, and these values are only needed during the image build time, not container run time.
 Read this <a class="markdown-link" href="https://www.baeldung.com/ops/dockerfile-env-variable">blog post</a> for more on this topic.
 </aside>

 ## Docker Compose

-This project however uses several other services including MySQL and Redis, therefore, [Docker Compose](https://docs.docker.com/compose/) is used to build the image and run all the containers together.
+This project uses several other services including MySQL and Redis, therefore, [Docker Compose](https://docs.docker.com/compose/) is used to build the image and run all the containers together.
 This means we need to be able to pass through the Docker `ARG`s from the `docker-compose.yml` file to the Dockerfile.
 Fortunately, docker compose provides the [args](https://docs.docker.com/compose/compose-file/compose-file-v3/#args) keyword for the `build` command for just this purpose.

-Trying it out, this poses a new problem as shown below:
+Trying it out however poses a new problem as shown below:

 ```yml
 # docker-compose.yml